 The Andlinger Center for Energy and the Environment Announces a Call for Proposals for Innovative Research in Energy and the Environment.

 The Andlinger Center for Energy and the Environment (ACEE) is pleased to announce a call for proposals.
 The goal of this call is to encourage research that will develop solutions for our energy and environmental future.
 The deadline for written proposals is Friday, March 16, 2018.
 Selected proposals can start as early as Summer 2018.
+Principal investigators must be Princeton University faculty or research staff.

-This call is being issued five months in advance of the deadline to allow time for team assembly and thoughtful proposal development.
 The Andlinger Center staff is available to help coordinate bringing your team together with assistance in scheduling meetings and facilitating communication.
-Please contact our research and development strategist, Jeff Fitts( firstname.lastname@example.org), or associate director for research, Peter Jaffe (email@example.com), if interested.
+Please contact our research and development strategist, Jeff Fitts( email@example.com), or associate director for research, Peter Jaffe (firstname.lastname@example.org), if interested.

 Goals of the present solicitation